iamolayemi/password0-php/README.md

 // authenticate a user via email address and a one time passcode sent using email
 $client->passCodes()->via('email')->authenticate(['email' => 'test@example.com', 'code' => '123456']);

-// authenticate a user via phone number and a one time passcode send using sms
+// authenticate a user via phone number and a one time passcode sent using sms
 $client->passCodes()->via('sms')->authenticate(['phone_number' => '+1234567890', 'code' => '1234556']);

 // authenticate a user via phone number and a one time passcode sent using whatsapp